shivombansal/agri_speach_to_text/README.md

 GitHub (no secrets) → Streamlit Cloud → connect repo → paste secrets → Deploy
 ```

-The app detects whether it's running locally (reads from env var) or on Streamlit Cloud (reads from secrets) automatically — no code changes needed.
+The app detects whether it's running locally (reads from env vars) or on Streamlit Cloud (reads from secrets) automatically — no code changes needed.

 ---